 Biographical Directory of the United States Congress.
 Accessed at http://bioguide.congress.gov/scripts/biodisplay.pl?index=H000377

-Miller, Francis Trevelyan, ed.
+Miller, Francis Trevelyan ed.
 The Connecticut Magazine, Volume VIII.
-“The Governors of Connecticut: Being the Fifth Series of the Biographies of the Chief Executives of the State,” Frederick Calvin Norton.
+“The Governors of Connecticut: Being the Fifth Series of Biographies of the Chief Executives of the State,” Frederick Calvin Norton.
 Hartford, CT: Connecticut Magazine Company, 1904.

 J. R. Hawley, Library of Congress, # LC-BH832-1293.